 Figure 5.
-Annual Average Total Phosphorus data (epilimnetic core samples) collected 1999-2021, Station 1.
+Annual Average Total Phosphorus data (epilimnetic core samples) collected 1999-2022, Station 1.

-Historically, the annual average in-lake phosphorus concentration in Basin Pond is very low, ranging from 3 ppb to 7 ppb with a historical average of 5 ppb (Figure 5).
+Generally speaking, in-lake phosphorus concentrations (epilimnetic core samples) less than 10-12 ppb are ideal.
+Lakes with in-lake phosphorus concentrations of 13 ppb or more are able to sustain algal blooms, and blooms become frequent as in-lake average concentrations approach 20 ppb.
+Historically, the annual average in-lake phosphorus concentration in Basin Pond is very low, ranging from 3 ppb to 7 ppb with a historical average of 4.4 ppb (Figure 5).

-In 2021, four (4) samples were collected from the bottom of Basin Pond using a Kemmerer grab sampler; this type of sample is known as a "bottom grab".
+In 2022, five (5) samples were collected from the bottom of Basin Pond using a Kemmerer grab sampler; this type of sample is known as a "bottom grab".
 Bottom grabs are collected when anoxia is encountered anywhere in the dissolved oxygen profile, and help us determine if there is active phosphorus release from bottom sediments exposed to anoxic conditions.
-Laboratory results for bottom grab samples collected in 2021 ranged from 14 ppb to 30 ppb with an annual average of 21 ppb.
+Laboratory results for bottom grab samples collected in 2022 ranged from 10 ppb to 30 ppb with an annual average of 18.4 ppb.

-Historically, bottom grab samples were collected during 7 years since 2009.
+Historically, bottom grab samples were collected during 8 years since 2009.
 The historical annual average bottom grab TP concentration ranges from 12 ppb (2015) to 28 ppb (2019) with a historical average of 20 ppb.